IgnacioTejeraPicossi/learning-with-ai/README.md

     - Start a conversation with an AI mentor for career guidance, goal setting, and soft skills development
     - **Multi-turn chat interface**: Continue the conversation by sending and receiving messages in a chat-like UI
     - **End Session** button to reset the conversation and start over
-    - (Future: add user context and progress tracking)
+    - Sessions are automatically saved per user
   - **Skills Forecasting** (`SkillsForecast.jsx`):
     - Enter your learning history and transcript keywords
     - Get AI-powered predictions for the next skills you should develop, with explanations
+    - Forecasts are saved per user for future reference
 - **Shoelace-based UI:**
   - Uses [Shoelace](https://shoelace.style/) Web Components for cards, buttons, and layout in all main features (Career Coach, Skills Forecasting, Saved Micro-lessons)
   - Consistent, modern design with accessible, themeable components